-Wushu entered the programme of the FISU World University Championships officially in 2014.
-The first World University Wushu Championship took place 2-5 August 2018 in Macau, China.
-An ancient sport also known as kung-fu, the early origins of wushu trace back to the human struggle for survival in a harsh environment.
-In 2022 Wushu was part of the FISU University World Cup Combat Sports in Samsun (TUR).
-Combat Sports (with Wushu as a discipline) now return to a FISU World University Championship format.
+Wushu was recognised by FISU in 2014.
+In 2017, it was one of the sports at the Summer Universiade in Taipei.
+The first World University Championship took place in 2018 in Macau, China.
+An ancient sport also known as Kung-Fu, the early origins of Wushu trace back to the human struggle for survival in a harsh environment.
+In 2022 Wushu became part of the FISU University World Cup Combat Sports in Samsun, Türkiye.
+Combat Sports will return to the Championship format in 2024.

 FISU Technical Committee Chairs